 Stay Motivated with Decor

 Not sure what to do with your old sports medals?
 Use them as wall decor!
-Old jerseys, posters, and ribbons are great for brightening up your workout space and giving you that competitive edge to stay focused.
-Invest in inspirational wall decals to give you that extra kick of motivation during your reps.
+Old jerseys and ribbons are great for bringing personality to your workout space.
+Design your home gym with inspirational fitness wall art, decals, or posters to give you that extra kick of motivation during your sets.

-Need to move items into storage to make room for your home gym?
-Extra Space Storage has convenient self storage facilities throughout the U.S. that can help.
+Need to make room for your home gym?
+Extra Space Storage has convenient self storage facilities throughout the U.S. that can store your belongings while you renovate your home.
 Find a storage unit near you!